douhthood/vector_sample_code/Getting Started/Vector Support Outside the Oracle Database.md

 <img src="images/OpenAI_Cohere.png" width="384" alt="OpenAI and Cohere"/>

+## Sample Code using OpenAI and Cohere

+Python sample code using OpenAI:
+- Vectorize Data and Similarity Search

 You can also use open source embedding models from Hugging Face and the ONNX Runtime.
 The open source embeding models tend to be function calls to local libraries.

 <img src="images/HF_ONNX.png" width="384" alt="Hugging Face and ONNX Runtime"/>